TeamCodeStream/codestream-guide/docs/src/features/team-live-view.md

 Development is a collaborative activity, yet much of it happens in isolation, with work only shared with the team at the end of a cycle, or sprint.
-CodeStream’s “LiveView” increases transparency by making the local edits of individual developers visible to team members, so that everyone knows what everyone else is working on, in real-time.
+CodeStream’s “Live View” increases transparency by making the local edits of individual developers visible to team members, so that everyone knows what everyone else is working on, in real-time.